swiss-tablesoccer-federation/referee/en.md

 # Become a referee

+> Attention: All translations were done with DeepL.
+If anything can be optimized, please report it to referee@swisstablesoccer.ch.

 We are very pleased that you are interested in becoming a Swiss Tablesoccer Federation referee.
 The entire process is defined in the refereeing concept.

 In a nutshell, the training is structured as follows: